msepehr/memory-consumer/Readme.md

 This project is an illustration of the following article:
 [Docker and Java: Why My App Is OOMKilled](https://dzone.com/articles/why-my-java-application-is-oomkilled).

-It contains a Java class and related Docker image and k8s versions.
+It contains a Java class and related Docker image and Kubernetes versions.
 The scripts are managed by Makefile executables.

 ## Run a local registry